-The Talcott Teen Social Skills Group follows The Science of Making Friends/PEERS curriculum, which is an evidence based model that takes the abstract nuances of social interactions and makes them more concrete and accessible to young adults that may have social challenges.
-The Talcott Teen Social Skills Group, is devoted to giving teens that experience difficulties in developing and maintaining relationships, new skills that will expand on their abilities to make friends.
-Parents will have the opportunity to take part in this process and help their teens succeed in making friends and building stronger relationships.
-Parents will be guided through a separate curriculum occurring at the end of each group that will give them the tools to be able to generalize these skills into their daily life.
-This parent training component will make our group outcomes much more functional and effective.
-This 16 week group will meet every Saturday from 10-12pm, the parent component will occur during the last 30-40 minutes of the group itself.
+The Talcott Teen Social Skills Group follows The Science of Making Friends/PEERS curriculum.
+This curriculum is an evidence-based model that takes the abstract nuances of social interactions and makes them more concrete and accessible to young adults who may present with social challenges.
+Our group is devoted to providing teenagers, who experience difficulties with developing and maintaining relationships, new skills that will expand upon their abilities to make friends.
+Parents and caregivers will have the opportunity to take part in this process, thus further supporting their child’s success in building friendships and growing stronger relationships.
+Towards the end of each group, families will be guided through a separate curriculum.
+This curriculum will provide parents and caregivers with the necessary tools to be able to generalize these skills into their everyday lives.
+Parent involvement in the education process and their strong collaboration with the group clinicians, is an integral component of our curriculum.
+Thus, resulting in increased program effectiveness and greater functional outcomes for your family.

 The Talcott Theater